lexasss/dima_projects/README.md

 ***

 ## [Critical Tracking Task in VR](https://github.com/Dimitrij000/CttVR)
+The app required a joystick to be connected to the PC.
+Is also has mouse input controller, but in Unity it does not perform as expected.

 ### Task 1 (Mar 12)
 - clone [CTT project](https://github.com/lexasss/ctt) and study how it works.